mattlianje/pipeviz/README.md

 - Data moves between Snowflake, Delta, Kafka, S3, and APIs
 - Teams own pipelines independently, with no shared runtime

-Pipeviz is merely a tiny reorientation.
+Pipeviz is a dead simple reorintation.
 It says "You already know your pipelines and tables".
 Just declare them.
 Each team owns a `pipeviz.json`, you merge them, you get the map.